Skip to main content

 }

-• The auxilary CanUsePerson trait is defined as a local alias to check the use of CanUseComponent with the same parameters.
+The check trait __CheckPerson is defined as a local alias trait to check the implementation of CanUseComponent with the same parameters.
+The name of the check trait follows __Check{Context} format, where Context is the target context type being checked.

-• For each Component listed in check_components!, an impl block for CanUsePerson is defined.
+For each Component listed in check_components!, an impl block for __CheckPerson is defined.

-• The example implementation CanUsePerson<GreeterComponent, ()> is implemented only if:
+The example implementation __CheckPerson<GreeterComponent, ()> is implemented only if:

 • Person implements CanUseComponent<Component, Params>.